zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 George says, “All right, we’d better light a few ca ndles.”
 A “candle” (candle) is a small object, usually made of wax that has somethin g that you can light so that it burns.
 We call it a “wick” (wick).
 It’s basically a  piece of string that burns in the center of the wax and provides light.
 Many restaura nts have candles at night.
 It’s considered, perhaps, romantic.
 You may have candles  in your house.
 But George isn’t trying to be romantic here; at least, I don’t think he is.
 He instead, wants to get some candles so they have some light.
 George says, “There’s no telling how long this will last.”
 The expression “T here’s no telling” is used to mean that it’s impossible to know what will happen or wh en it will happen.
 There’s no telling how many beautiful women will be waiting for George Clooney or Brad Pitt to get their autographs, their signatures - there’s  no telling – could be hundreds, could be thousands, I don’t know.

 Inga says, “No, it’s not like last summer when we h ad rolling blackouts because of the surge in demand due to the heat.”
 A “rolling  (rolling) blackout” is when the power company decides to stop giving power to diffe rent areas.
 First one area, then another area, then another area, so that they’ re able to continue generating or producing enough power at least, for everyone for a certain amount of time, but not for everyone for the entire time.
-Instead o f just one part of the city not having power, they do a rolling blackout where they  give one part of the city power for four hours, let’s say, and another part o f the city power for four hours and so forth.
+Instead of just one part of the city not having power, they do a rolling blackout where they  give one part of the city power for four hours, let’s say, and another part of the city power for four hours and so forth.

 A “surge” (surge) is a sudden increase in something  that usually only lasts for a short time.
 Surge has a couple of different meaning s in English, however.
 Take a look at our Learning Guide for some additional ones  of those.
 Inga is saying that last summer there was surge in demand due to the he at.
 In other words, because it was so hot, more people were using the air condi tioners to keep themselves cool.
 This caused an increase in the demand for ele ctricity – a surge in the demand, and because of that sudden increase, the po wer company didn’t have enough power for all the different parts of the cit y.
 This happens occasionally.
 It happened in California, I remember, oh, maybe seven , ten years ago.
 It was